 Remember: size matters not.
 You don’t need to hunt for accounts with hundreds of thousands of followers.
 Often, it’s the quality of engagement in the follower base that matters most, and this tends to be present in more niche communities.

-Doing some research into the types of niche communities that may be interested in your business can save you some serious Republic credits in the future if you’re able to locate these small, niche influencers.
+Doing some research into the types of niche communities that may be interested in your business can save your budget in the future if you’re able to locate these small, niche influencers.

 Boost Your Posts